Become a Client

 What documents are required to complete an assessment?

-- If the bills aren’t in your name, complete ECCO’s Documentation of Physical Address form
+• If bills are not in your name, complete ECCO’s Proof of Residence Form

-- Complete ECCO’s Declaration of Insurance Status form
+3. Complete ECCO’s Declaration of Insurance Status Form

-- Proof of income for all household members over the age of 18 years old
+4. Proof of Income for all household members over the age of 18 years old

-- If receiving unemployment assistance/TANF/FI – provide the most current Benefit Verification Letter or paystub
+• If receiving unemployment assistance/TANF/FI – provide Government Award Letter

-- If performing an undocumented job – complete ECCO’s Statement of Income from Employer form
+• If performing an undocumented job – complete ECCO’s Proof of Income from Employer Form

 If you have any questions or would like to discuss becoming a client with our staff, please give us a call at 843-849-9220 and we’ll guide you through the entire process.